kyegomez/gradient-ascent/README.md

 3. Return final parameters θ
 ```

-### 3 New Features
-1. Non-Convexity:
-Many problems in deep learning involve non-convex optimization landscapes.
-Gradient ascent, like gradient descent, can get stuck in local maxima when dealing with such landscapes.
-Adding mechanisms to escape from these local optima can be necessary.

-2. Momentum:
-Momentum can be integrated to accelerate gradient vectors in any consistent direction, which can help in faster convergence and also in avoiding getting stuck in shallow local maxima.

-3. Adaptive Learning Rates:
-The learning rate might need to adapt based on the recent history of gradients, allowing the optimization to move faster during the early stages and slow down during fine-tuning.
-This is seen in optimizers like AdaGrad, RMSProp, and Adam.

 # Applications:
 The Gradient Ascent with features like momentum and adaptive learning rates, as discussed, is tailored to handle challenges in non-convex optimization landscapes.
 Here are some tasks and scenarios where this optimizer would be particularly beneficial: